 Your CI server should allow you to configure various failure conditions, which it will then apply and use to determine the status of a particular step and whether to proceed to the next stage of the pipeline.

-In addition to self-evident failures, such as a build returning an error code or tests failing to execute, you can define other types of failure based on data collected by your CI server.
+In addition to self-evident failures, such as a build returning an error code or tests failing to execute, you can define other types of failure based on data collected by your build server.